Areas of practice

 Dr. Ochs authored or coauthored about a dozen scientific papers on various topics early in his career.
 Since coming to Victoria in 2002, Dr. Ochs has taught at UVIC and Royal Roads University, worked in private practice, and consulted to medical clinics in Victoria.
 He is a registered psychologist in British Columbia since 2004.

-Dr. Ochs has worked in mental health for the Vancouver Island Health Authority (VIHA) since 2005.
-For almost five years he led the outpatient group therapy program at VIHA’s Urgent and Short Term Assessment and Treatment clinic (USTAT).
-Thereafter he worked with inpatients and outpatients at the new patient care center (PCC), and at the Victoria Mental Health Center (VMHC) and Mental Wellness Day Program, with a focus on treating Obsessive Compulsive Disorder (OCD) and related conditions (Hoarding Disorder).
-In addtion, Dr. Ochs is adjunct professor at the University of Victoria (UVIC) in the department of Psychology, and provides training (primarily in CBT for anxiety disorders) for UVIC students in Clinical Psychology.
+Dr. Ochs worked in mental health for the Vancouver Island Health Authority (VIHA) from 2005 until 2021.
+He led the outpatient group therapy program at VIHA’s Urgent and Short Term Assessment and Treatment clinic (USTAT)and worked with inpatients and outpatients at the RJH, and at the Victoria Mental Health Center (VMHC) and Mental Wellness Day Program, with a focus on treating Obsessive Compulsive Disorder (OCD) and related conditions (Hoarding Disorder).
+In addtion, Dr. Ochs was adjunct professor at the University of Victoria (UVIC) in the department of Psychology, and provided training (primarily in CBT for anxiety disorders) for UVIC students in Clinical Psychology for many years.

-Since 2005, Dr. Ochs has also provided CBT psychotherapy for anxiety disorders (focus on Panic Disorder, OCD, Generalized Anxiety Disorder, and specific phobias) in his private practice.
+Since 2005, Dr. Ochs has provided CBT psychotherapy for anxiety disorders (focus on Panic Disorder, OCD, Generalized Anxiety Disorder, and specific phobias) in his private practice.
 In addition he has been very active in consulting for clients of the Victoria Fertility Centre (PCRM).
 In his PCRM capacity he helps individuals and couples prepare for making decisions regarding assisted and third-party reproduction.

 Dr. Ochs is a member of the British Columbia Psychological Association (BCPA), the Canadian Fertility and Andrology Society (CFAS), and the Canadian Association of Cognitive Behavior Therapy (CACBT).